Treatment

 Evidenced-Based Treatment

-Once a diagnosis is established, Dr. Lake provides information on the evidence-based treatments proven to reduce your symptoms.
-Then, you select at treatment based on your unique needs and preferences.
-Together, you map out a plan with specific, achievable, and measurable goals for recovery that are evaluated each week.
+Once a diagnosis is established, we review specific evidence-based treatments proven to reduce your symptoms.
+Next, you select a treatment based on your unique needs and preferences.
+Together, we map out a plan with specific and measurable goals that are routinely evaluated.

 Trauma-Informed, Patient-Centered Care

-Dr. Lake is guided by trauma-informed approaches to care, which seek to address the psychological and neurobiological impacts of trauma.
-She also embraces patient-centered care practices, inviting you to actively collaborate in treatment, which has been shown to increase autonomy, self-efficacy, and capacity for authentic expression.
+Our work is guided by trauma-informed approaches to care, which address the psychological and neurobiological impacts of trauma.
+I also embrace patient-centered care practices, inviting you to actively collaborate in treatment, which has been shown to increase autonomy, self-efficacy, and capacity for authentic expression.

 Evidenced-Based Treatments

-Informed by current clinical research, Dr. Lake offers a variety of treatments for Trauma- and Stressor-Related Disorders, Depressive Disorders, Anxiety Disorders, Dissociative Disorders, Schizophrenia and Psychotic Disorders, Bipolar Disorders, Obsessive-Compulsive Disorders, Somatic Disorders, and Substance Disorders, Personality Disorders, as well as Suicidal Behavior and Non–Suicidal Self–Injury.
+Informed by current clinical research, Dr. Lake offers a variety of treatments for Trauma- and Stressor-Related Disorders, Depressive Disorders, Anxiety Disorders, Dissociative Disorders, Bipolar Disorders, Obsessive-Compulsive Disorders, Somatic Disorders, and Substance Disorders, Personality Disorders, as well as Suicidal Behavior and Non–Suicidal Self–Injury.

 Cognitive Behavioral Therapy